-- Courses in foreign languages in two or more modern languages until the end of upper secondary school leading to level B2 or above of the CEFR - Bilingual/CLIL courses in one or more non-language subjects with a minimum of 70 full teaching hours for the period of the last two years of upper secondary education. - Instruction that focuses on European and international matters and serves as a starting point for face-to-face projects with students and partners from other countries, as defined by the CertiLingua Standards of Excellence in Intercultural Competences.
+- Courses in foreign languages in two or more modern languages until the end of upper secondary school leading to level B2 or above of the CEFR - Bilingual/CLIL courses in one or more non-language subjects with a minimum of 70 full teaching hours for the period of the last two years of upper secondary education (or 140 hours in the last 4 years.) - Instruction that focuses on European and international matters and serves as a starting point for face-to-face projects with students and partners from other countries, as defined by the CertiLingua Standards of Excellence in Intercultural Competences.